 - Designing logos

-A day in the life of a User Interface Designer
+3. A day in the life of a UI designer

 Below I’ve outlined the tools used and tasks taken on by a user interface designer.
 As you can see, as well as visual elements, a user interface designer is also largely concerned with testing, prototyping, the user flow and navigation as well as the interaction between the user and the elements on the page.